Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 Advanced TradingView integration:
 - REST loads historical candles on init and as you scroll back (pagination)
+- WebSocket ticks update only the current open candle (H/L/C adjust; O preserved)
-- WebSocket ohlc_updates appends new closed candles seamlessly in real time
+- WebSocket ohlc_updates finalizes closed candles at 10s cadence by timeframe
 - Symbol/timeframe filtering is applied client-side to match the current chart

 Files affected: